-NCU is accredited by the Distance Education Accrediting Commission (DEAC).
+New Charter University is accredited by the Distance Education Accrediting Commission (DEAC).
 The Distance Education Accrediting Commission is listed by the U.S. Department of Education as a recognized accrediting agency.
+DEAC is a private, non-profit organization founded in 1926 that operates as an institutional accreditor of distance education institutions.
+The Distance Education Accrediting Commission is recognized by the Council for Higher Education Accreditation (CHEA).

 For further information about accreditation, contact: